 One of the most common kinds of phishing attacks where threat actors specifically chose their future victim.
 They do thorough research on their target like job position, characteristics, social media, friends list, etc. They perform all these steps in order to create a highly-convincing malicious email, that will look legit to a specific person.
 Spear phishing attacks might take months of preparations before launching an actual attack.
 But they are harder to detect and have much better chances for success if threat actors are skilled enough.

-After having done their research, threat actors will tailor authentically looking emails.
+After having done their research, threat actors will tailor authentically looking emails or messages in social networks.
 It should look like something it’s waiting for.
 Classic examples are delivery notifications or updates regarding the documents issuing.
 Crooks add a malicious attachment or link to infect the victim’s device with malware or lure out credentials or login information.

 A similar method of getting confidential information through malicious email messages.
 Here the same threat actors create an email that causes sense of urgency, fear, or curiosity in victims.
 The malicious email will ask its recipient to click a link or open an email attachment.
 Both of them contain either malware or malicious website, which does not carry any good to the user.
 In some cases, crooks bait the victim to start mailing, luring out all sensitive info in a direct way.